MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/how-to-lower-tts-latency.md

 ### Reuse SpeechSynthesizer

-Another way to reduce the connection latency is to reuse the `SpeechSynthesizer` so you don't need to create a new `SpeechSynthesizer` every synthesis.
+Another way to reduce the connection latency is to reuse the `SpeechSynthesizer` so you don't need to create a new `SpeechSynthesizer` for each synthesis.
 We recommend using object pool in service scenario, see our sample code for [C#](https://github.com/Azure-Samples/cognitive-services-speech-sdk/blob/master/samples/csharp/sharedcontent/console/speech_synthesis_server_scenario_sample.cs) and [Java](https://github.com/Azure-Samples/cognitive-services-speech-sdk/blob/master/samples/java/jre/console/src/com/microsoft/cognitiveservices/speech/samples/console/SpeechSynthesisScenarioSamples.java).